nuitrcs/scikit-learn-workshop/README.md

 # Python: scikit-learn

 #### <br><br>To download the materials to your own computer, click on the green Code button and choose Download ZIP.
 Unzip the folder.
 Open Jupyter Lab and navigate to the folder you downloaded.
-Start with ML_workflow_1.ipynb.

 #### <br><br>Links to open the notebooks on the cloud (Google Colab):